 A couple quizzed me up a lot and said they didn't like to take any thing off me without giving me something.
 I explained it was my pleasure to give them one if they'd accept one, so they eventually took one.
 While they were talking to me a "wino" came over and asked me for a cigarette.
 I gave him one and he turned to the couple and said "Buy the fucking thing off him can't ya".
 They had been trying to offer me money but I wouldn't accept it.
 They wanted to subscribe so as I could continue what I was doing.
-Another girl asked me lots of questions including was I trying to get my name known, and was I going to the National College of Art.
-She also said she didn't like to take anything for nothing, but I persuaded her that it was alright to take one.
+Another girl asked me lots of questions including was I trying to get of Art.
+She also said she didn't like to take anything take one.